-Can you stop in your busy schedule for just a minute because I want to ask you a question: Who is your best friend, and when was the last time you just called that person to say I’m glad you’re in my life?
+Can you stop in your busy schedule for just a minute because I want to ask you a question: Who is your best friend?
+I’m not talking about the friend who gives you the most likes on Instagram (although you can buy IG likes if you need a boost).
+I’m talking about the friend who checks in on you often and makes an effort to do things with you.
+When was the last time you just called that person to say I’m glad you’re in my life?
 It wouldn’t be as rich or as fulfilling or as joyful without you.
 No matter what your age or mine, it’s important to acknowledge people who are dear to us.

 Family is always important, and one of the delightful things about my family is that they can’t get rid of me.
 I remind my sister of that fact often.
 Well, I suppose they could, but I would rather they did not.
 I am reminded of the great value not only of family but equally important, the value of friends.

 While friends can slip away, the very best ones do not.
-They remain with us through the years and often through the difficult times of our lives, sometimes protecting us in real and emotional dangers that we are sometimes called to endure.
+They remain with us through the years and often through the difficult times of our lives, sometimes protecting us from real and emotional dangers that we are sometimes called to endure.
 Being a friend is not easy because it requires a degree of attention.
-Like other relationships, friends must be nurtured, treasured and are often made at an early age.
-While I know hundreds of people and have many casual friends, I have very few really close friends.
-A couple have withstood the test of time.
+Like other relationships, friends must be nurtured, treasured, and are often made at an early age.
+To keep the friendship going, both sides may have to put some effort and take out some time to communicate regularly.
+Perhaps, close friends might also bond on shared interests like Baseball and go out to see their favorite team playing live (check out Red Sox tickets).
+While you could know hundreds of people and have many casual friends, might have very few really close friends.
+A couple has withstood the test of time.
 What about you?
 Lots of friends or just a few?

 Looking to the Bible for direction, I found: “Let your acquaintances be many, but one in a thousand your confidant.”
 (Sirach 6:6) Being a friend requires acceptance of who you are right now, not who you will become after that person can mold you and change you sufficiently so that you look more like him/her.
 That is definitely not a friend.
 That would be a parent’s role, and parents should not be their children’s friends when they’re small.
 “If we all live long enough I might someday be your friend, but now I am your mother, not your friend,” I told my daughter.